ni/niveristand-ballard-arinc429-custom-device/README.md

    - Multiple parameters per label
    - Multiple labels per channel
    - Multiple Rx and Tx channels per core
+- Log all configured channels and labels per core

+## Using the Custom Device

+- Download the latest release package from the [Releases page](https://github.com/ni/niveristand-ballard-arinc429-custom-device/releases).
+- See the [User Guide](Docs/User%20Guide/User%20Guide.md) for a walkthrough of using the Custom Device.
+- See the [Parameters XML File Schema documentation](Docs/Parameters%20XML%20File/Parameters%20XML%20File.md) for configuring the custom device.

 ## Requirements